Mrs. Amy Cholod

 Learning a musical instrument changes the brain for the better!

-The Lang Lang International Music Foundation Keys of Inspiration Lab will be coming to Hitch School Soon....
+The Lang Lang International Music Foundation Keys of Inspiration Lab is here at Hitch School.

 "When you give a child the gift of music, you give a child the world." - Lang Lang

 Amy Cholod, Music Specialist, Arts Liaison

 General Music Course Description

 The major goal of this program is to increase sensitivity and understanding of students to the expressive qualities of a wide range of musical styles through listening, performing and creating music.
 The music education program is designed to help students perceive the art of music keenly and respond to it deeply.
 Thus, it is conceived as aesthetic education.
 Nonmusical benefits - the social, psychological, physical and other benefits of involvement in music - are recognized and included.
 They are treated, however, as contributory to the main purpose.